ceph/ceph-deploy/README.rst

   ceph-deploy osd create HOST:DISK[:JOURNAL] [HOST:DISK[:JOURNAL] ...]

 After that, the hosts will be running OSDs for the given data disks.
 If you specify a raw disk (e.g., ``/dev/sdb``), partitions will be created and GPT labels will be used to mark and automatically activate OSD volumes.
 If an existing partition is specified, the partition table will not be modified.
+If you want to destroy the existing partition table on DISK first, you can include the ``--zap-disk`` option.

 If there is already a prepared disk or directory that is ready to become an OSD, you can also do: